 Overview

-Download the CSV version of baby names file here:
+In this tutorial, I’ll download a CSV file of baby names file found here:

 https://health.data.ny.gov/api/views/jxy9-yhdk/rows.csv?accessType=DOWNLOAD

-For this and other Spark tutorials, the file has been named baby_names.csv
+For this Spark read CSV from Scala tutorial, the file has been named baby_names.csv

-We’re going to use the spark shell and the spark-csv package available from Spark Packages to make our lives easier.
-It is described as a “library for parsing and querying CSV data with Apache Spark, for Spark SQL and DataFrames” This library is compatible with Spark 1.3 and above.
+In this example, I’ll show the spark shell and load the spark-csv package available from Spark Packages.
+It is described as a “library for parsing and querying CSV data with Apache Spark, for Spark SQL and DataFrames” This library is compatible with Spark 1.3 and above, but not necessary starting in Spark 2.0.
+As mentioned feel free to skip ahead if not interested in the older way to read CSV files in Spark.

 SPARK_HOME/bin/spark-shell --packages com.databricks:spark-csv_2.10:1.3.0